anyscale/templates/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-preference/README.md

 The following command will run the [src/scripts/generate_questions.py](./src/scripts/generate_questions.py) script, which generates the questions and answers and saves them in `.parquet` files.

-This step will take ~75 min for 8B running on A10s and ~?? for 70B running on A100s.

-💡 INSIGHT
+💡 INSIGHT:
 We are running this script as an anyscale job.
 The resources required by each step are requested at runtime and provisioned by Anyscale's autoscaler based on availability and quotas.
 You are free to change the [qa_generation](./configs/qa_generation) config in any way.
 The important parameters regarding resources are `accelerator_type`, `num_gpus_per_instance`, and `concurrency`.
 This script will generate 5 multiple choice question and answer pairs per article for 21k examples.
 According to the [llama_8b](./configs/qa_generation/llama_8b.yaml) config we are requesting 3 replicas of 4xA10G machines processing a batch-size of 128 examples each which saturates the GPUs all the way through.

+This step will take ~75 min for 8B running on A10s and ~?? for 70B running on A100s.

 ```bash
 anyscale job submit -f configs/jobs/8b_judge/generate_questions_job.yaml
 # Optional: use the 70b model for better performance (runs on A100s)
 # anyscale job submit -f configs/jobs/70b_judge/generate_questions_job.yaml
 ```

+> **NOTE**: We recommend that you execute all the commands in this notebook in a terminal.
+Make sure you `cd` into the directory of this notebook (and the `src` files) before executing the commands.

 At the end of the job, you should see the remote path to the folder with Q&A in the logs.